About Wedding Traditions & Meanings

 Spanish brides wore black

-In Spain, Roman Catholic brides wore black, historically, too.
-The custom outfitted the bride in a black lace gown, with a black lace veil (mantilla) draped over her head and shoulders.
-This veil symbolized her vow to love her husband until death.
+In Spain, Roman Catholic brides historically wore black lace gowns with a black lace veil, or mantilla, draped over the head and shoulders.
+The veil symbolized the bride’s vow to love her husband until death, highlighting black as a color of solemn commitment rather than rebellion.

 Black wedding dress with large bustle